A Comprehensive Survey on World Models for Embodied AI: Data Resources Metrics

 \para{Success Rate (SR).} SR quantifies performance as the fraction of evaluation episodes that satisfy a predefined success condition.
 In navigation and manipulation, the condition is typically binary, such as reaching a target or placing an object correctly.
 In autonomous driving, the requirement is stricter, demanding route completion without collisions or major violations.
 The final SR is reported as the average of binary outcomes across all test episodes.

 \para{Sample Efficiency (SE).} SE quantifies the samples needed to reach target performance.
-It is evaluated by fixed-budget benchmarks (\eg, Atari-100k), data–performance curves, or in robotics by the demonstrations required to achieve a given success rate.
+It is evaluated by fixed-budget benchmarks (\eg, Atari-100k), data-performance curves, or in robotics by the demonstrations required to achieve a given success rate.

 \para{Reward.} In RL, the reward is a signal $r_t$ at timestep $t$.
 The goal is to maximize the discounted return $G_t=\sum_{k=0}^\infty \gamma^k r_{t+k+1}$.
 Results are reported as cumulative reward or average return, often with normalization for cross-task comparison.